From the documentary "Cinematographer Style"

 Ph commercials.

-Member of the ASC since 1975.
+Was a member of the ASC since 1975.

-His son, Gordon Willis Jr., is a dir & ph of commercials.
+His son, Gordon Willis Jr., is a dir/ph of commercials.

 Appeared in the doc's 'Visions of Light: The Art of Cinematography' [1991], 'To Woody Allen, From Europe with Love' [1980, André Delvaux; ph: Walther Vanden Ende & Michel Baudour], 'The Godfather Family: A Look Inside' [1991, Jeff Werner; 73m], 'Easy Riders, Raging Bulls: How the Sex, Drugs and Rock 'N' Roll Generation Saved Hollywood' [2002, Kenneth Bowser; ph: Paul Mailman; 119m] & 'Cinematographer Style' [2005, Jon Fauer; ph: J. Fauer, Jeff Laszlo, Brian Heller & David Morgan].